jxm262/xchange.js/README.md

 About the Project
 =================
 We're currently in the process of figuring out what should be in the scope of this project and what tasks are being split up.
-Please PM me if you'd like to get on the mailing list.